peteroupc/peteroupc.github.io/randomfunc.md

         return values[size(values) - 1]
     END METHOD

+> **Note:** The Python sample code contains a variant to the method
+> above for returning more than one random number in one call.
+>
 > **Example**: Assume `values` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The weight for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher weight than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

 <a id=Mixtures_of_Distributions></a>